-I was actually petrified of getting kicked out because I was young and didn’t know how to use much of the equipment.
-So I stuck to the assisted pull-up, the lat pull-down, the lateral shoulder raise, the leg extension, and the hamstring machines.
+I was actually petrified of getting kicked out!
+I was young and didn’t know how to use much of the equipment.
+So, I stuck to the assisted pull-up, the lat pull-down, the lateral shoulder raise, the leg extension, and the hamstring machines.
 I also did a few bicep and triceps exercises with the dumbbells.
-My thought was to lay-low and not attract any attention.
+My thought was to lay low and not attract any attention.
 I didn’t really know what I was doing!

 Thankfully, a few of the gym staff members were incredibly friendly.
 They happily took me under their wing to teach me what they knew.
 This allowed me to not only feel more confident, but also to learn what was “good” and “bad” information when it came to strength training and lifting.

 It’s been a long time since those first few months of feeling scared and intimidated.
 Every single one of us who uses the gym has been there.
-But with some attention and care, we each have the potential to drastically change our bodies, our lives, and our self-confidence.
+However, with some knowledge, we each have the potential to drastically change our bodies, our lives, and our self-confidence.

-1. Ask for a trainer to show you how to use the equipment.
+Gym Tip #1: Ask for a trainer to demonstrate proper use of the equipment

 While this may seem pretty obvious, most of us are in fact, embarrassed to ask the floor staff for gym tips, or how to use a piece of equipment.
 We’re afraid of sticking out like a sore thumb.
 But this is exactly what we need in order to quickly feel more at home in the gym – and make sure we don’t get hurt.